archivesspace-labs/ArchivesSnake/README.md

     print(repo['name'])
 ```

 The `ASnakeClient` class is a convenience wrapper over the [requests](http://docs.python-requests.org/en/master/) module.
-The additional functionality it provides is:
+It provides additional functionality to:
 - Handle configuration
 - Handle and persist authorization across multiple requests
 - Prepend a baseurl to API paths